 Additionally, the school offers seniors the chance to create a final collection showcased in a runway show at the end of the year.

-"This generation of SCAD students have been informed and influenced by social media and the accessibility to global design and their own personal experiences," Carmela Spinelli, fashion historian and SCAD chair of fashion, said in an interview.
+"This generation of SCAD students have been informed and influenced by social media and the accessibility to global design and their own personal experiences," Carmela Spinelli, fashion historian and SCAD recruitment specialist, said in an interview.

 Their collections reflect the issues they face socially, politically, environmentally, economically.
 They are exploring the balance of technology in fashion with the artisanal in fashion.